crezefire/jarvis/README.md

 # Jarvis
 A Slack bot which does some stuff.
-Mostly groups, and messaging and reminders.
+Mostly picking out people for buddy (code review) through groups)

 Can be activated using a custom emoji current activation phrase: `:jkl:`